ukwa/waybacks/wayback-ukwa/README.md

     mvn jetty:run-war

-The production version is build using
+The production version is built using

     mvn clean install -Pproduction